Hiva Oa: Places of interest

 The Eiaone Valley, west of Puamau, is known for its unique and particularly expressive semi-relief petroglyphs.
 However, most of them are covered by dense vegetation.
-There are other petroglyphs, stone images and platforms in the Tahauku and Punae (Punai) valleys east of Atuona.
+There are other petroglyphs, stone images, and platforms in the Tahauku and Punae (Punai) valleys east of Atuona.

-The Atuona cultural center dedicated to the painter Paul Gauguin displays only copies of his paintings, but documents his life in the South Seas.
+The Atuona cultural center, dedicated to the painter Paul Gauguin, displays only copies of his paintings, but documents his life in the South Seas.
 His house, which was right next door, has been reconstructed.
-In the process a disused well was found where the later inhabitants had disposed of the painter's personal belongings, including a comb and toothbrush, jugs of wine, empty absinthe bottles, a morphine syringe, and tiger balm.
+In the process, a disused well was found where the later inhabitants had disposed of the painter's personal belongings, including a comb and toothbrush, jugs of wine, empty absinthe bottles, a morphine syringe, and tiger balm.

 There are also some Jacques Brel memorabilia in Atuona.
-In 2003, a hangar was built especially for his Beechcraft D 50 Twin-Bonanza under the name "Jojo", which has been restored in the meantime.
+In 2003, a hangar was built specifically for his Beechcraft D-50 Twin Bonanza, named "Jojo", which has since been restored.
 Photos and documents from Brel's stay in the South Seas over several years are also on display here.
 A monument to Jacques Brel has been erected on a lookout point on the airport road.

 In the Calvaire Cemetery (Cimetière Calvaire), located above Atuona, are the graves of Gauguin and Brel.
 It is sometimes doubted that this is Gauguin's actual grave; it is said that he was buried unmarked and somewhere in the jungle.
 The cemetery is a much-visited lookout point, offering views of Ta'aoa Bay.